germanptr/germanptr/README.md

 > Security should be built like software, delivered like a product, and adopted like a platform.

 ## 🔧 What I’m Working On
-I’m building a solution grounded in the Security Product Model, a new approach to GRC that brings automation, engineering, and product thinking to the heart of security.
+I’m building a new approach to GRC that brings automation, engineering, and product thinking to the heart of security.

 ## 🧩 Interests
 * Security as Product